 Continue the conversation — chat opens pre-seeded with the current signal, caps, and movement.

 Open-source terminal-first AI coding agent with the fastest community adoption in developer tooling history.
 Differentiator: provider-agnostic architecture supports 75+ model providers (Claude, OpenAI, Google, local via Ollama) without lock-in.
 MIT licensed.
-Built by the SST/Anomaly team (Y Combinator W21).
-144K GitHub stars and 6.5M monthly developers as of April 2026.
+Built by the SST/Anomaly team (Y Combinator W21). ~178K GitHub stars and ~8M monthly active users (as of June 2026); ~$25M ARR projection disclosed.

 OpenCode occupies the open-source alternative position to Claude Code and Cursor.
 Against Claude Code, it offers model flexibility and open-source transparency but loses on agentic reliability with the same underlying model.
 Against Cursor, it is terminal-native rather than IDE-embedded.
 Against Aider, it has superior TUI, desktop app, and team features.
 The BYOK model makes it the lowest-cost option for teams with existing API keys.